top of page

 Tips for Caring for Succulents

 Succulents come in many different varieties, sizes, and colors.
-Some are spiky, some are soft, some have rounded leaves while others have pointed.
+Some are spiky, some are soft, some have rounded leaves, while others have pointed leaves.
 Some produce flowers while some do not.
 They are beautiful and unique, adding eye candy and interest to your home.
-Sunlight Requirements: Before heading to the plant nursery to shop for succulents, look around your home at the sunlight that is streaming inside.
-Most succulents need bright, indirect sunlight, so you need a sunny lo
+Sunlight Requirements Before heading to the plant nursery to shop for succulents, look around your home at the sunlight that is streaming inside.
+Most succulents need bright, indirect sunlight, so you need a s

 Rebekah